 - Create a Plan Document: Draft a written plan that details the terms of the plan, including contribution requirements and how benefits are calculated.

-- Permanence: A defined benefit plan needs to be in place for a minimum of five years.
-Plans established that are quickly terminated are often indicators and open to regulatory scrutiny.
+- Permanence: A defined benefit plan should be maintained for at least five years.
+Quickly terminated plans often serve as signals and may attract regulatory scrutiny.

 401(k) Plans

-401(k)s are available to businesses of any size, and are highly tailorable.
-Employees may allocate their salary as contributions, and employers can make annual contributions.
+401(k)s are available to businesses of any size, and are highly adaptable.
+Employees may postpone their salary as contributions, and employers can make annual contributions.
 Most 401(k) plans come with significant tax planning advantages for both businesses and employees.
 They can include:

 - Traditional 401(k)s